awsdocs/amazon-workdocs-user-guide/doc_source/client_folders.md

 You can delete a folder in one of three ways\.
 When you delete a folder, the folder is moved to the [Recycle Bin](web_nav_view.md#web_recycle_bin)\.
 If there are files or other folders in the folder, they are moved to the recycle bin as well\.

 **To delete a folder**
 + In the web client, open the folder to be delete, choose the three\-dot icon to open the folder menu, and choose **Delete**\.

 ## Sharing a Folder<a name="web_share_folder"></a>

 You can share a folder with other users in your organization\.
-When you share a folder, all files within the folder are available to the users with whom the folder is shared\.
-If new files are added to the folder, the shared users also have access to the new files\.
+When you share a folder, all files and subfolders within that folder are available to the users with whom the folder is shared\.
+If new files or subfolders are added to the folder, the shared users also have access to the new files\.

 **To share a folder with other users**